bhikkhu-manual/bhikkhu-manual/manuscript/markdown/vinaya/requisites.md

 In the absence of the receiving bhikkhus, say to a witness:

-'Imaṃ cīvaraṃ vikappanatthāya tuyhaṃ dammi.'\
+'Imaṁ cīvaraṁ vikappanatthāya tuyhaṁ dammi.'\
 '*I give this robe to you for the purpose of sharing.*'

 The witness should then ask the original owner the names of two bhikkhus or